mscata/cicdlab/README.md

 |Artifacts Repo      |http://localhost:8081/   |admin                  |password    |

-It will take a good 5-10 minutes to start all services from scratch for the first time, so be patient.
+It will take about 5 minutes to build the new Jenkins image, and 15-20 minutes to start all services from scratch for the first time, so be patient.
 After all the services are running, you will have to run the file `setup.sh` only once.
-This will run some lab-specific setup to a bunch of services.
+This will run some lab-specific setup for a bunch of services.
+After the initial setup, services will start a lot more quickly in future sessions.

 Note that the CI server in particular will take a long time to start up the very first time you run the lab.
 This is because there is a lot to do to generate the image, install updates, install the Docker CLI, install a whole bunch of plugins, and a lot more stuff.